By David Wise ⋅ Senior Review Editor ⋅ Nov 30, 2022

 Mediocre documentation

 Unfortunately, we didn't find the documentation to be the best, and the included assembly instructions are somewhat difficult to follow.
 It also takes a bit more dexterity to put the Smart Robot Car together.
 It's helpful if you have your own tools (like needle-nose pliers or tweezers) because none are included in the kit.
-The programming interface through the app is decently intuitive, but there isn't a set series of tutorials or skill progressions for you to easily figure things out on your own.
-For those with previous Arduino experience who need a robotic base platform for further experimentation of their own projects, this could be a good option, but other 'bots might better serve beginners.
+The programming interface through the app is relatively intuitive, but there isn't a set series of tutorials or skill progressions to easily figure things out on your own.
+For those with previous Arduino experience who need a robotic base platform for further experimentation of their own projects, the Elegoo Uno could be a good option, but other bots might better serve beginners.
+If you are just introducing your child to robotics, the Makeblock mBot may be a better choice.
+Easy-to-follow instructions, a simplified process, and a solid price point make it an attractive option for those just beginning their robotics journey.

 The Smart Robot Car can be a good tool if you have some previous experience with Arduino.